-Jury Duty
+Jury and Witness Duty

 The Diocese recognizes employees' civic obligation to serve as jurors.
-Full-time and part-time employees will receive time off and normal pay to serve on a jury.
+Full-time and parttime employees will receive time off and normal pay to serve on a jury.
 Jury duty fees received by employees for performing jury duty will be in addition to their normal pay.
 An employee will report to work before or after jury duty when a full day's service is not required.
 The pastor or employer may require proof of service for jury duty.
-Employees subpoenaed as part of Diocesan work will be paid their regular base rate.